dustinpfister/blog_posts/_posts/threejs-texture-loader.md

 ### Version Numbers matter

-When I wrote this post and the examples for this post I was using r127 of threejs, and the last time I came around to doing some editing I was using r140 of the library.
+When I wrote this post and the examples for this post I was using r127 of threejs, and the last time I came around to doing some editing I was using r146 of the library and so the demos where updated to [my style rules for r146](https://github.com/dustinpfister/test_threejs/blob/master/views/demos/r146/README.md).
 I have got into the habit of making sure I always make note of the version of threejs that I am using since there are always code breaking changes being made to the library.

 ### The source code examples in this post are on Github